cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/AccessibilityAnnouncements.md

-# Accessibility Announcements
+# Accessibility Notifications
-Accessibility Announcements are used to speak announcements to VoiceOver users without moving their focus.
+Accessibility Notifications are used to speak announcements to VoiceOver users without moving their focus.
 VoiceOver users must hear dynamic status messages spoken when they appear on the page.

 Post an `AccessibilityNotification.Announcement` when you need to make an announcement to VoiceOver.